-Amortisation and depreciation expenses of
+• Amortisation and depreciation expenses of \$0.32 million

-\$0.34 million

-Details of drilling activity, exploration and development operations and cash flows for the year ended 30 June 2023 have been reported by the company to the Australian Securities Exchange in the Quarterly Activity Report and Appendix 5B for each of the quarters during the year and in additional announcements on particular items.
+Details of drilling activity, exploration and development operations and cash flows for the year ended 30 June 2024 have been reported by the company to the Australian Securities Exchange in the Quarterly Activity Report and Appendix 5B for each of the quarters during the year and in additional announcements on particular items.

 A summary of revenues and results of significant business and geographical segments is set out in Note 4 to the Financial Statements.
-Brief details are set out below:
+Brief details of production and other operations are set out below: